BZoennchen/Pages/_posts/2024-02-03-musical-interrogation-IV.md

 What is the idea behind the attention mechanism?
 Attention was introduced to bidirectional recurrent neural networks (RNNs) in 2014 {% cite bahdanau:2014 %} for language translation, that is, for an *encoder-decoder architecture*.
 In this scenario we want to translate a sentence from e.g. English into e.g. German.
-The attention mechanism helps the decoder part of the RNN to focus on different parts of the encoders ouput (representations of the English words) differently.
+The attention mechanism helps the decoder part of the RNN to focus on different parts of the encoder's output (representations of the English words) differently.
 Therefore, it helps to preserve long term dependencies.

 The **encoder's** input is a sequence of tokens, let's say words for simplicity, i.e. a sequence